 To create an accent wall without actually changing the wall's finish, you can hang a large art grouping to create a gallery wall.

 For an eclectic collected look, opt for an art grouping that includes a random mix of pieces of different mediums, sizes, shapes and frame styles.
-If you prefer a more orderly look, hang matching frames in multi-row grid for dramatic effect.
+If you prefer a more orderly look, hang matching frames in a multi-row grid for dramatic effect.